lishenglilab/DRS-Analyzer/README.md

 For production analysis with complete datasets:

 1. Prepare your full manifest file with all samples
-2. Ensure you have adequate computational resources (see [Performance Tips](#performance-tips))
+2. Ensure you have adequate computational resources
 3. Run the full pipeline or individual modules as needed

-## Version History

-- v1.0.0 (2026-01-27): Initial release
-  - Complete pipeline implementation
-  - All seven modules functional
-  - Docker image available
-  - Test dataset provided

 ---